-As with HIPAA violation penalties issued by the Office for Civil Rights, criminal penalties for HIPAA violations are divided into tiers and several factors are considered which will affect the criminal penalty.
-If an individual has profited from the theft, loss, or unauthorized disclosure of PHI, it may be necessary for all moneys received to be refunded, in addition to the payment of a fine and/or jail time.
+Criminal penalties for HIPAA violations are divided into tiers and several factors are considered which will affect the criminal penalty.
+If an individual has profited from the theft, loss, or unauthorized disclosure of PHI, it may be necessary for all moneys received to be refunded in addition to the payment of a fine and/or jail time.
 The tiers for HIPAA criminal penalties are:

 - Tier 1: Reasonable cause or no knowledge of violation – Up to 1 year in jail

-- Tier 2: Obtaining PHI under false pretences – Up to 5 years in jail
+- Tier 2: Obtaining PHI under false pretenses – Up to 5 years in jail

 - Tier 3: Obtaining PHI for personal gain or with malicious intent – Up to 10 years in jail